freeCodeCamp/guide/src/pages/bootstrap/bootstrap-navigation-bar/index.md

 To use Bootstrap Navigation Bars you add a `<nav>` element to the top inside the `<body>` element of your webpage.
 There are various styles you can add to customize the display of your navbars.

 #### Code Example
-This is the code needed to make a basic navbar.
+This is the code needed to make a  navbar.
 ```html
 <nav class="navbar navbar-default">
   <div class="container-fluid">